Johnny-wyk/Johnny-wyk/README.md

 ### What am I doing with my Life🐾

 - I'm trying to learn more knowledge about big data and artificial intelligence,trying to become a good programmer in the future and get a high salary.
+- In September, I will go further study in Hong kong Baptist university,trying to get a master degree and majoring in data analysis and artificial intelligence.
+I hoe that I can become more proficient in data field and can find a good job in Hong kong.
+8/20/2025
 - I'm learning new things and experience the beauty in my life which I prefer to write.
 - going to the gym when I feel tired of typing the code.